fredgdaley2/Sortiously/Sortiously/ReadMeMergePurge.txt

     public int MatchesCount { get; set; }

     //The file path to the Adds file only populated in Passive mode
-    //The name is the detail file name suffixed with "_ds_adds" and the detail's extension public string AddsFilePath { get; set; }
+    //The name is the detail file name suffixed with "_adds" and the detail's extension public string AddsFilePath { get; set; }

     //The file path to the Deletes file only populated in Passive mode
-    //The name is the detail file name suffixed with "_ds_deletes" and the detail's extension public string DeletesFilePath { get; set; }
+    //The name is the detail file name suffixed with "_deletes" and the detail's extension public string DeletesFilePath { get; set; }

     //The file path to the Updates file only populated in Passive mode
-    //The name is the detail file name suffixed with "_ds_updates" and the detail's extension public string UpdatesFilePath { get; set; }
+    //The name is the detail file name suffixed with "_updates" and the detail's extension public string UpdatesFilePath { get; set; }

     //The file path to the Ignored file only populated in Passive mode
-    //The name is the detail file name suffixed with "_ds_ignored" and the detail's extension public string IgnoredFilePath { get; set; }
+    //The name is the detail file name suffixed with "_ignored" and the detail's extension public string IgnoredFilePath { get; set; }

     //The file path to the newly created master file in either Active or Passive mode.
-    //The name is the master file name suffixed with "_ds_master" and the masters's extension public string NewMasterFilePath { get; set; }
+    //The name is the master file name suffixed with "_master" and the masters's extension public string NewMasterFilePath { get; set; }
 }